-By inundating your pool with large quantities of free chlorine, it’ll lower the water’s level of dangerous combined chlorine in addition to bacteria, viruses, and algae.
+Inundating your pool with large quantities of free chlorine will lower the water’s level of dangerous combined chlorine in addition to bacteria, viruses, and algae.

 How to Prepare to SLAM Your Pool

-After you do your research and decide that SLAMing your pool is the right fit for you, it’s time to prepare.
+After you research and decide that SLAMing your pool is the right fit for you, it’s time to prepare.
 First, purchase plenty of chlorine and shock test kits at your pool store.

 Then, assess your pool.
-Take a look at the pump and make sure it doesn’t have any leaks or wear that could break down during the SLAM; you’ll need to leave it running the entire time you SLAM your pool.
+Look at the pump and ensure it doesn’t have any leaks or wear that could break down during the SLAM; you’ll need to leave it running the entire time you SLAM your pool.

 If you have close neighbors and a loud pump, you might want to see if there’s anything you can do to reduce the noise.

-Next, to give your chlorine more time to tackle the major issues in your pool, such as algae and bacteria, skim out all debris.
-Empty your skimmer baskets, too, and make sure you keep them clean during the SLAM.
+Next, skim out all debris to give your chlorine more time to tackle the major issues in your pool, such as algae and bacteria.
+Empty your skimmer baskets, and ensure you keep them clean during the SLAM.